iperf3 Development

 git push --tags # Push the new tag to the GitHub repo

-11. Send the PGP-signed release announcement to the following addresses.
+15. Send the release announcement to the following addresses.
 Remember to turn off signing in the MUA, if applicable.
 Remember to check the source address when posting to lists, as “closed” list will reject posting from all from registered email addresses.

 Note: Thunderbird sometimes mangles the PGP-signed release announcement so that it does not verify correctly.
 This could be due to Thunderbird trying to wrap the length of extremely long lines (such as the SHA256 hash).
 Apple Mail and mutt seem to handle this situation correctly.
 Testing the release announcement sending process by sending a copy to oneself first and attempting to verify the signature is highly encouraged.

-13. Update the iperf3 Project News section of the documentation site to announce the new release (see docs/news.rst and docs/conf.py in the source tree) and deploy a new build of the documentation to GitHub Pages.
+17. Update the iperf3 Project News section of the documentation site to announce the new release (see docs/news.rst and docs/conf.py in the source tree) and deploy a new build of the documentation to GitHub Pages.
+Be sure to double-check version numbers and copyright dates.

 TERM=